Skip the barbecue? Lack of CO2 hits EU beer, meat production

 - Amazon expands Prime discounts to all Whole Foods stores nationwide

 Industrial carbon dioxide is obtained as a byproduct in the production of fertilizers.
-That means that companies that use the gas, like breweries and slaughterhouses, have no say on how much is produced.
+That means that companies that use the gas, like breweries and slaughterhouses, have no say in how much is produced.

-Production is usually lower in the summer because of the hot weather, but a string of problems across the sector have meant that fertilizer makers have shut down more of their plants than usual.
+Carbon dioxide production is usually lower in the summer because of the hot weather, but a string of problems across the sector have meant that fertilizer makers have shut down more of their plants than usual.
 In addition, overall production of carbon dioxide is under pressure as the market for the fertilizer ammonium nitrate has weakened, said Nick Allen, head of the British Meat Processors Association.

 “If it’s not making much money, you basically don’t carry on producing it.
 Things are getting tight,” he said.